All posts

 What is a simulation file in sunpeak?

-Can I use an MCP App in ChatGPT, Claude, and other hosts from the same codebase?
+Can I use an MCP App in ChatGPT, Claude, Goose, and VS Code from the same codebase?

 Yes.
-MCP Apps are built on the MCP App standard, an open protocol that ChatGPT, Claude, Goose, and VS Code all implement.
-Code written against the standard APIs (useToolData, useHostContext, useDisplayMode) runs on every host without changes. sunpeak builds your resources as self-contained HTML bundles that any MCP-compatible host can render.
+MCP Apps are built on the ext-apps open standard, which ChatGPT, Claude, Goose, VS Code (via Copilot), Postman, and MCPJam all implement.
+Code using standard APIs (useToolData, useHostContext, useDisplayMode) runs on every host without changes. sunpeak builds resources as self-contained HTML bundles any MCP-compatible host can render.

 How do I deploy an MCP App to production?